pdurbin/RO-Crate-Example/README.md

 Payload files may appear directly in the RO-Crate Root alongside the RO-Crate Metadata File, and/or appear in sub-directories of the RO-Crate Root.
 ```

-This allows us to place RO-Crate artifacts along side the babgit artifacts, shown in the structure below.
+This allows us to place RO-Crate artifacts along side the bagit artifacts, shown in the structure below.
 Note that the metadata directory will be depreciated/ merged into the ro-crate-metadata.jsonld file

 Legend: